praneeth-7606/ResponsiveLoginscreen/README.md

 # ResponsiveLoginscreen
  It is responsive login screen connected with firebase with google recatcha
  # Note:
- please read text file for moredetails
+ please read text file for more details